NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v137.
+Consistency for Unfolding histograms for MC.
 // v136.
 Running 2025C using 17jun2025 DIALS JSON file.
 2025 V1M corrections.
 // v135.
 ZeroBias test using prompt for 2024, no skim files.
 // v134.
 Prompt24 V9M L2L3 corrections.
 V2 contains V9M JER SF.
 V3 useJERSFvsPt.
 V4 no JERSF but V9M jetveto map for concistency.